jooby-project/jooby/md/web-sockets.md

 ## consumes

-Web socket can defined a type to consumes:
+Web socket can define a type to consume:

 ```
 {